VolkanSah/VolkanSah/README.md

 - Languages – html(5), xml, css³, php, js, typescript, python, perl, smalltalk, c, sql (Mysql, MariaDB, PostGre) and some other, Morty … Pfft, I’ve got ‘em all covered on , Morty.
 Oh, and yeah, I speak some human languages too: German, English, Turkish – and some others, but don’t expect me to write Shakespeare ... you know where the timemachine stands, Morty!

+## How to Request Help / Report Issues

+Listen up, Morty!
+You wanna ask for help or report an issue, don't just throw some half-assed garbage at me like you're scribbling on a napkin, alright?
+I ain't got time for that!
+Give me details, Morty, like system specs, error messages, the works!
+You think I’m a mind reader?
+Fuck off, wrong universe, Morty!
+You leave out the important stuff, I’ll ignore your issue faster than I can down this flask!
+So don’t be an idiot, give me something I can work with, or get the hell outta my codebase!
+Understand?

 ##### satire end?

 ### Table of my own content